Ali Khamenei: Assassination attempt

-Khamenei narrowly escaped an assassination attempt by the Mujahedin-e Khalq when a bomb, concealed in a tape recorder, exploded beside him.

-On 27 June 1981, while Khamenei had returned from the frontline, he went to the Aboozar Mosque according to his Saturdays schedule.
-After the first prayer, he began to give a lecture to worshipers who had written their questions on a piece of paper.
-Meanwhile, a tape recorder accompanied with papers was put on the desk in front of Khamenei by a young man who pressed a button.
-After a minute the recorder began making a whistling sound, then suddenly exploded.
+Khamenei narrowly escaped assassination by the Mujahedin-e Khalq when a bomb, concealed in a tape recorder, exploded beside him.
+On 27 June 1981, while Khamenei had returned from the frontline, he went to the Aboozar Mosque according to his Saturday's schedule.
+After the first prayer, he lectured to worshippers who had written their questions on paper.
+Meanwhile, a young man who pressed a button put a tape recorder accompanied by papers on the desk in front of Khamenei.
+After a minute the recorder began whistling, then suddenly exploded.
 "A gift of Furqan Group to the Islamic Republic" was written on the inner wall of the tape recorder.
-Ayatollah Khamenei's treatment took several months and his arm, vocal cords and lungs were seriously injured.
+Khamenei's treatment took several months and his arm, vocal cords and lungs were seriously injured.
 He was permanently injured, losing the use of his right arm.

-As president
+Presidency (1981–1989)

 In 1981, after the assassination of Mohammad-Ali Rajai, Khamenei was elected President of Iran by a landslide vote (97%) in the October 1981 Iranian presidential election in which only four candidates were approved by the Council of Guardians.
-Khamenei became the first cleric to serve in the office.
+Khamenei became the first cleric to be in the office.
 Ruhollah Khomeini had originally wanted to keep clerics out of the presidency but later changed his views.
-Khamenei was reelected in 1985 Iranian presidential election where only three candidates were approved by the Council of Guardians, receiving 87% of the votes.
-The only Iranian presidential election that had fewer candidates approved by the Council of Guardians was the 1989 Iranian presidential election, where only two candidates were approved by the Council of Guardians to run, and Rafsanjani easily won 96% of the votes.
+In the 1985 Iranian presidential election where only three candidates were approved by the Council of Guardians, Ali Khamenei was reelected as President of Iran, receiving 87% of the votes.

-In his presidential inaugural address Khamenei vowed to eliminate "deviation, liberalism, and American-influenced leftists".
+In his presidential inaugural address, Khamenei vowed to eliminate "deviation, liberalism, and American-influenced leftists".
 According to the Iran Chamber, vigorous opposition to the government, including nonviolent and violent protest, assassinations, guerrilla activity and insurrections, was answered by state repression and terror in the early 1980s, both before and during Khamenei's presidency.
 Thousands of rank-and-file members of insurgent groups were killed, often by revolutionary courts.
 By 1982, the government announced that the courts would be reined in, although various political groups continued to be repressed by the government in the first half of the 1980s.

-During Iran–Iraq war
+During the Iran–Iraq war

-Khamenei was one of Iran's leaders during the Iran–Iraq War in the 1980s, and developed close ties with the now-powerful Revolutionary Guards.
-As president, he had a reputation of being deeply interested in the military, budget and administrative details.
+Khamenei was one of Iran's leaders during the Iran–Iraq War in the 1980s and developed close ties with the now-powerful Revolutionary Guards.
+The Revolutionary Guards have been deployed to suppress opposition to the Islamic Republic of Iran.
+As president, he had a reputation for being deeply interested in the military, budget and administrative details.
+After the Iraqi Army was expelled from Iran in 1982, Khamenei became one of the main opponents of his own decision to counter-invade into Iraq, an opinion Khamenei shared with Prime Minister Mir-Hossein Mousavi, with whom he would later conflict during the 2009 Iranian presidential election protests.